martinst1/Brandviser/README.md

 - Site admin approves or rejects the domain name
 - Designer proposes logo
 - Site admin approves or rejects the logo
-- Domain is posted and buyers can browse and buyers
+- Domain is posted and buyers can browse and buy

 ## Anonymous user
 - Can browse home page with latest domains